KunchamSuresh01/InternalManagementECommerceTool/README.md

 Install RazorPay.Core Pacakage (Important) in VisualStudio

-About Run Project of Internal Management Tool for eCommerce
+About How to Run and Requirments of Internal Management Tool for eCommerce Project